 After using a serving spoon for the job on our last trip (not recommended), I knew I had to get more professional.

-Use this Redcamp trowel for digging a toilet hole on wild camps, or for sawing, chopping, cutting branches, pulling out nails and more.
+Use this JUPSK trowel for digging a toilet hole on wild camps, or for sawing, chopping, cutting branches, pulling out nails and more.
 Use it for weeding at home.

 We like to stick a couple of bivvy tents in the back just in case.
-Our favourite sleeping arrangement for fair-weather wild camping is the Rhino Valley lightweight mesh tent.
+Our favourite sleeping arrangement for fair-weather wild camping is the Soekodu lightweight mesh tent.
 Sleep safe from bugs and able to see the stars.

 It takes about 20 seconds to set up and is roomy, without that claustrophobic coffin-like feeling you get in many small tents.